bmaso/tensor-algebra/README.md

 ### Tensor Algebra's Basic Operations

 Recall that a "tensor" is just the formal name for an N-dimensional rectangular array of any dimension.
 This includes 0-D (scalar values), 1-D (arrays), 2-D (matrixes), 3-D (rectangular volumes), and higher.

+An "*algebra*" is a fancy word for a set of combining operations at operate on the same type of values.
+In this case, the Tensor Algebra defines a set of basic operations that all take tensors as input.

 The basic operations of this tensor algebra are:
 * ***translate*** -- define a new tensor by "moving" values in an original tensor to different indexes using fixed offset in one or more dimension
   * Translated tensors are "clipped" to the same dimensionality and magnitude as the original tensor
   * Translated tensors are "backfilled" with a constant value, 0 by default.
+* ***broadcast*** -- copying a tensor in one dimension by duplication
+    * For example, imagine generating a 3x3x3 volume by duplicating and stacking 3 copies of a 3x3 tensor.
+The is a ***broadcast*** in the `_Z` dimension.
+    * In theory this can be defined as repeated ***join***s of a tensor with itself.
+      However, much more efficient implementations can be achieved by identifying
+      ***broadcast*** as a separate operation.
 * ***reshape*** -- Without altering the overall number of elements in a tensor, define a tensor which takes an original tensor's elements while altering the dimensionality and magnitude.
   * For example changing a 3x4x5 tensor into a 10x6 tensor.
-Same number of elements, different dimensionality and/or magnitude
+Same number of elements, different dimensionality and magnitude
-* ***split*** -- Divide a tensor into several tensors of reduced dimensionality along one or more dimensions
+* ***slice*** -- A tensor defined as a rectangular portion of a source tensor
-* ***join*** -- Additively "stack" multiple tensors of the same dimensionality into a single tensor of higher dimensionality and/or magnitude
+* ***join*** -- Additively "stack" multiple tensors of the similar dimensionality into a single tensor of higher dimensionality and/or magnitude
+* ***pivot*** -- Exchange the indexing in 2 dimensions.
+This effectively "rotates" a tensor in 2 of its dimensions.
+For example, pivoting a 3-D tensor in the `_X` and `_Y` dimensions yields a tensor with elements with indexes `(_Y, _X, _Z)` order compared to the original tensor.
+* ***reverse*** -- Reverse the dimensions of a tensor.
+  * For example, after application a 4-D tensor would have element indexes effectively reversed to `(_W, _Z, _Y, _X)` order.
+  * Could be implemented with repeated ***pivots***.
+However, much more efficient implementations can be achieved by identifying ***reverse*** as a separate operation.
-* ***broadcast*** -- Projecting a lower dimensionality tensor into higher dimensionality by duplication
+* ***map*** -- Create a new tensor by applying a 1:1 mapping from existing element values to new element values.
-    * For example, imagine generating a 3x3x3 volume by duplicating and stacking 3 copies of a 3x3 tensor.
-    * In theory this can be defined as repeated ***join***s of a tensor with itself.
-However, much more efficient implementations can be achieved by identifying ***broadcast*** as a separate operation.
+  * Could be defined using ***reduce***.
+However, much more efficient implementations can be achieved by identifying ***map*** as a separate operation.
-* ***reduce*** -- Creating a new tensor with reduced dimensionality from an original by combining elements along one or more dimensions using an arbitrary associative arithmetic operation.
+* ***reduce*** -- Creating a new tensor with reduced dimensionality from an original by combining elements along one or more dimensions using an arbitrary associative combiner function.
-  * An arithmetic function that is both commutative & associative yields a much greater opportunity for evaluator parallelism
+  * Note that the combiner function need not be commutative, only associative.
+There is an implicit ordering to elements defined by the element indexing.
+Ordering is always preserved when applying reducing functions.
+* ***aggregate*** -- Creating a new tensor by transforming slices of one magnitude into resultant tensors of another dimension, and aggregating the results.
+For example, calculating a histogram of the element values of a tensor can easily be defined as an ***aggregate*** operation.

-By combining these basic Tensor Algebra operations we can define very complex operations without undue complexity.
-These include matrix multiplication, convolution, cross-correlation, Fourier transformation, complex image and sound manipulation functions, particle and field simulations, and much more.
+By combining these basic Tensor Algebra operations we can define very complex operations without undue complexity: matrix multiplication, convolution & cross-correlation, Fourier transformation, complex image and sound manipulation functions, particle and field simulations, and much more.

 ## Tensor Algebra API Examples

 ### Example 1: Additive Combination of 2 1-D Tensors

 The Tensor Algebra API is essentially a set of `TensorExpr` combinator functions.
 Each of the basic operators ***translate***, ***reshape***, etc. produce a new `TensorExpr` from input `TensorExpr` values.

-Let's first consider how to simply add two 1-D tensors of the same magnitude together.
+Let's first consider how to define an expression that adds two 1-D tensors of the same magnitude together.
 This is the "Hello, World!" of GPU computing.
 We want to express element-by-element addition using the Tensor Algebra.

 ```
-def add1DTensors(t1: TensorExpr[Float], t2: TensorExpr[Float]):
+def add1DTensors(t1: TensorExpr[Tensor], t2: TensorExpr[Tensor]):
-    TensorExpr[Float] = {
+    TensorExpr[Tensor] = {
   // 1.
 Join the 2 1-D tensors -- "stack" them in the "_Y" dimension
   // --
-  val stacked = join(t1, t2, _Y)
+  val stacked = join(_Y, t1, t2)

   // 2.
 Reduce the "stacked" tensor by summation in the _Y dimension
   reduce(stacked, _Y, _SUM)